XinRC/CS-1134/lecture11/README.md

 </div>

 ## Definition:
 Linked lists are similar to a regular list except values are *linked* together sequentially.
-With a regular array list, the values would not its position relative to others.
+With a regular array list, the values would not know its position relative to others.
 For example, it would not know if it is the first or last value.
 However, for a linked list, they *somewhat* know their position relative to another (depending on whether the linked list is one way or doubly).

 </br>